 - The clarity in the use of resources;

-- A recent survey by Akamai, along with Forrester Consulting, found that 40% of consumers wait no more than 3 seconds for a page to load on a website.
+- A recent survey by Akamai, along with Forrester Consulting, found that 40% of consumers wait no more than 3 seconds for a page to load on a website because of website performance tests.
 Besides, 51% point out that the main cause for abandoning a shopping cart is the slowness of the site system.
-A 2-second delay in load time during a transaction results in abandonment rates of up to 87%
+A 2-second delay in load time during a transaction results in abandonment rates of up to 87%.

-There are some types of Performance Test, where each has its objective and its particularities, nowadays, these are the best known:
+There are some Performance Testing Types, where each has its objective and its particularities.
+Nowadays, these are the best known:

-This type of test is ideal for verifying that the application, web server, or database under test maintains good behavior during its usual workload.
+This type of test is ideal for verifying that the application, web server, or database under performance testing in software testing maintains good behavior during its usual workload.

-- Stress Testing: It is performed to check the behavior of the environment and software during an extreme load.
-Also to determine whether the system under test will perform sufficient operations above the expected maximum.
+- Stress Testing: It is performed to check the behaviour of the environment and software during an extreme load.
+It is also used to determine whether the system under test will perform sufficient operations above the expected maximum.

 - Endurance Testing: Also known as Soak Testing or long-term testing, it consists of determining whether the system under test can withstand a continuous load for long periods.
-Determines whether the software under test will behave appropriately in memory usage over a long period of use, for example.
+It determines whether the software under test will behave appropriately in memory usage over a long period of use, for example.
 Another important point of this type of test is to verify that there is no degradation in performance after 4 or 8 hours of continuous use.
-To ensure that it meets the normal production periods in which the system will be used.
+This is done to ensure that the system meets the normal production periods in which the system will be used.

 - Spike Testing: Tests the software’s reaction to sudden large spikes in user-generated load.